pryv/dev-site/source/getting-started-customer.md

 It's now time to use the previously obtained shared access token (`cjsg40uzv000411ta8r4n7ax1`).

-Let's change the `Authorization` header in the REST query and see that only the note event is returned.
+Let's change the `Authorization` header in the HTTP query and see that only the note event is returned.

 ```bash
 curl -X GET \